Moreton Bay Regional Council has many fantastic locations that may be used for film production or media promotions.

+You need to submit your application at least eight weeks before you want to start filming.
 Once all supporting documents have been provided, your application will be reviewed and assessed for approval under Local Law No 1 (Administration) 2011.
 Schedule 5(b).

 Initial assessment of your application may take up to five business days.
 We may go out to consultation with key stakeholders.

 It may take up to 30 business days from initial assessment to decision once all supporting documents have been provided.